 Go to the ServerTemplate's Images tab to see its list of MCIs.
 Click on one of the MCIs that support private clouds to check its referenced images.

 Go to the MCI's Clouds tab to see the fingerprints that are used to find the appropriate images in the various private clouds.
 Click on the magnifying glass icon to view the image references.
-For example, if you check the

 If a fingerprint match exists for a private cloud, a link to the actual image in that particular cloud will be displayed.
 However, if no fingerprint match is found, it means that RightScale cannot locate the appropriate image in the private cloud.
 Typically, the image is not available because it was never uploaded to the private cloud.